Natal Lefteye Flounder, Arnoglossus dalgleishi (von Bonde 1922)

 Features

-Body depth 2.5 times in body length, head length almost 4 times in body length.
+Body depth 2.4-2.8 times in SL, head length 3.6-3.9 in SL.
 Upper profile of head moderately convex above and behind eyes.
-Eye diameter 4 times in head length, snout about equal eye diameter; eyes separated by a sharp ridge, lower eye only slightly in advance of upper.
+Eye diameter ~4 times in head length, snout about equal eye diameter; eyes separated by a sharp interorbital ridge, lower eye only slightly in advance of upper.
 Maxillary extending to below posterior half of eye, length about twice in head; lower jaw 15 times in head.
 Upper jaw teeth small, rather close-set laterally, some curved canines anteriorly; lateral teeth of lower jaw stronger and more widely-spaced than those of upper, somewhat enlarged anteriorly.
-Nine rather slender, pointed gill-rakers on lower part of anterior arch.
 Scales feebly ctenoid on ocular side.
 Pectoral fin on ocular side more than half head length.
-Caudal fin rounded. (from Norman 1936)
+Caudal fin rounded.

 Conservation